istio/istio.io/content/en/docs/setup/install/helm/index.md

 cluster-wide resources from the base chart are shared across your primary and canary installations.

-Currently, there is no support for canary upgrades for Istio ingress and egress gateways.
+Currently, the support for canary upgrades for Istio ingress and egress gateways is [actively in development](/docs/setup/upgrade/gateways/) and is considered `experimental`.
 {{< /warning >}}

 1. Install a canary version of the Istio discovery chart by setting the revision